nabeel-oz/qlik-sas-reader/README.md

-# Load SAS Datasets to Qlik
+# Load SAS Datasets into Qlik
 This Python Server Side Extension (SSE) for Qlik helps load SAS datasets stored in SAS7BDAT or XPORT files.

 The files are read using the [Pandas library](https://pandas.pydata.org/pandas-docs/stable/io.html?highlight=sas7bdatreader#sas-formats).